 If you have made a nice profit and wanted to cash out, check how far you have progressed with your wagering.
 Usually, you can go to the withdraw page and see how much money you can withdraw.
 If the number is zero, you have not yet reached wagering requirements.
 Most casinos show how much wagering you have left, so you get a good indication of when to stop and cash out.

 Rule 9: do you have a problem or question?
 Ask the helpdesk (and be nice!)

 Casinos, as a rule, love their customers.
 At least, the good ones do.
 Do not be afraid to ask for help if you have any queries.
 Staff will do their best to help.
 In our experience, it also helps a lot to be friendly.
 Treat them well, and they will do the same to you.

 Rule 10: did you win big?
 Forfeit the bonus!

 We have saved our best tip for last.
 With most online casinos, you play with your money first, and when that has run out, you start playing with casino bonus money.
 If you have won a nice amount before touching your bonus money, you can cash out before making the wagering requirements.
 That does mean that you will have to forfeit the bonus money.
 If your win is big enough, that could be a very wise decision, though.
 After all, it is better to have a little bit less money in your bank account than risking it all trying to make the wagering requirements.

 You made it!
 10 essential rules that will help you to maximise your bonus winnings.
-You now know what to look for in a welcome bonus and what the best and fastest ways are to reaching the cash out point of that bonus.
+You now know what to look for in a welcome bonus and the best and fastest ways to reach the cash out point of that bonus.
 Good luck.